 Robert appears from a side door and takes us to the first floor of a coworking space, right under the exposed framework of this repurposed warehouse.

-We walk past several other startups housed in the same building and we follow Robert into the meetings have played in their shaping process.
-From the feedback of the first partner restaurants to the crucial collaboration with Coffee Collective, and Simon still have full-time jobs, but they will soom be working full-time at Kleen Hub.", Robert the market, we listened to the market.
-"We listened to the market, we listened to the restaurants and cafes."
+We walk past several other startups housed in the same building and we follow Robert into the meeting room where Giuseppe, the second of the 3 co-founders, is working on his computer.
+"Giuseppe and Simon still have full-time jobs, but they will soom be working full-time at Kleen Hub.", Robert tells us.